-Supervisor Bailey's dedication has not been limited to corporate America; she was raised to have a sense of purpose for community, the church, and the government.
-She has actively supported the homeless shelter, So Others Might Eat (S.O.M.E.), spanning over five years.
-Her commitment to the shelter for battered women, ACTS, has extended over a 10-year period.
-Her determination to expand and grow the exposure of women is evident in her appointments as a national board member with the National Coalition of 100 Black Women, Inc. and as a chartered member for the Prince William County chapter in 2012.
-She is a national member of the National Association of Professional Women, of which she was given the Who’s Who award of Professional Women in the spring of 2015.
-As a social justice advocate, she is an Executive Committee member for the Prince William County NAACP, where she serves the community aside her husband who is the President.
-In her efforts to promote the development and exposure of minority women in leadership, she has been a Silver Star member of the Alpha Kappa Alpha Sorority for over 40 years and is a charter member for the Jacksonville, North Carolina Chapter.
-Supervisor Bailey’s area of expertise with non-profit organizations is in fundraising, program design and membership recruitment.
+To this extent, she has been a servant leader for over 40 years.
+She has actively supported the homeless shelter, So Others Might Eat (S.O.M.E.), and ACTS, the shelter for battered women.
+Her determination to expand and grow the exposure of women is evident in her chartering of the Prince William County chapter of the National Coalition of 100 Black Women Inc. in 2012 and her appointments as a national board member, as a charter member for the Jacksonville, North Carolina Chapter of Alpha Kappa Alpha Inc., and as a Silver Star 40-year member of the same.
+She is a national member of the National Association of Professional Women, receiving the Who’s Who award of Professional Women in the spring of 2015.
+And as a social justice advocate, she is an Executive Committee member for the Prince William County NAACP, where she serves beside her husband, the PWC President.

 Supervisor Bailey has been married to her best friend and high school sweetheart, Rev. Cozy Eugene Bailey, for 40 years.
 He is a 23-year retired Marine Corps officer who graduated from the U.S. Naval Academy in Annapolis.
 They are both members of First Mount Zion Baptist Church in Dumfries, where they are active in leadership roles on the ministerial staff and church’s deaconess ministry.
 They have one son, Cozy, Jr., also a Naval Academy officer and a graduate of University of Virginia.

 Learn more at https://www.supervisorandreabailey.com/.